 Where to Stay in Mararison

 There are available high-end resorts and homestay accommodation.
 Out of 145 households in the island, there are 41 trained homestay accommodations you can choose from.

 Some homestay offer bedroom plus access to your own private toilet and bathroom and kitchenette.
 Some offer bungalow type rooms but only include access to a shared bathroom.
 Overnight stay rates for homestay may start at P 250 per person.

 Additional service they offer is cooking your meal.
 Cooking services may cost at least P100 and an additional to buy the ingredients.
 If lucky, they can get you the freshest catch of the day.
 Sea urchins are the most abundant seafood here.

-As for us, we stayed at Enrique de Mararison, one of the few high-end resorts in the Mararison Island.
+As for us, we stayed at Enrique de Mararison, one of the few high-end Malalison island resorts.
 The resort is beachfront and facing Nablag islet.
 It is a bit secluded and about 30 minutes walk to the community.

 The pump boat that they will arrange for you will pick you up at the Unidos Beach Resort, also owned by Enrique de Mararison.
 It is located at 101 Iloilo-Antique Road, Culasi or just five minutes drive going south from Culasi Port, Antique.

 Enrique de Mararison offers bedroom cottages, fan-cooled only.
 Cottages available are good for individual, couples, up to 14 persons.
 There are no shared rooms.

 Overnight stay per room which is already good for 6 persons may cost only around P 1,500.
 Isn’t that lovely?
 This is good value for money.
 This rate already includes payment for the roundtrip pump boat rental, terminal and environmental fees, free use of open cottages by the beach, electricity, running water, private bathroom, and breakfast the next day.